selfscrum/pbl_intro/de/systems/gitbook/README.md

 * Add the github URL as "Repo" to the first slot in Header section
 * keep the writer team's writer role link, You will need it for the inviation email template.
 * Integrate with the proper github repo. use "github to gitbook" as first integration direction.
+* Populate the project with a proper SUMMARY.md to define the project's gitbook structure.